-Describe the environmental values of the surface waterways of the potentially affected area in terms of: values identified in the Environmental Protection (Water) Policy 2009 and any water resource plans, land and water management plans relevant to the affected catchment.
+Describe the environmental values of the surface waterways of the potentially affected area in terms of:

+- values identified in the Environmental Protection (Water) Policy 2009 - sustainability, including both quality and quantity - physical integrity, fluvial processes and morphology of watercourses, including riparian zone vegetation and form - any water resource plans, land and water management plans relevant to the affected catchment.

-Surface water quality objectives should be determined after consideration of the EPP (Water), ANZECC & ARMCANZ Water Quality Guidelines (2000), the Queensland Water Quality Guidelines (2009) and local reference data.
+Surface water quality objectives should be determined after consideration of the EPP (Water), ANZECC & ARMCANZ water quality guidelines (2000), the Queensland water quality guidelines (2009) and local reference data.